 - John Gray's Cave Canoeing Tour in Phang Nga Bay

-There are, in fact, two Roi Fat Markets in Bangkok, but the biggest and best is found just behind Seacon Square Shopping Mall, on Srinakarin Soi 51.
-It is divided into three sections: Market Zone, Warehouse Zone and Rod’s Antiques.
+There are 2 Roi Fat Markets in Bangkok, but the biggest and best is found just behind Seacon Square Shopping Mall, on Srinakarin Soi 51.
+It's divided into 3 sections: Market Zone, Warehouse Zone and Rod’s Antiques.
 The Market Zone is what you would traditionally think of as a night market in Thailand, only bigger, with over 2,000 stalls selling anything from fashion to homeware.
 The Warehouse Zone and Rod’s Antiques are the really interesting parts, selling unique second-hand goods, from hobbyist items like old cameras and bikes to collectables and memorabilia.
 Read More...

 The Fisherman’s Village Walking Street is probably the most popular weekly market on Koh Samui and attracts a huge number of tourists and Thais.
 The delightful old part of Bophut is a charming backdrop to a lively market, with food vendors, dancers, artists and, naturally, an impressive variety of goods on sale at excellent prices.
 This includes anything from unique craftworks to knock-off designer items, with lots of interesting options in between.
 Read More...